 Time ago I had disagreement with my brother-in-law.
 My statement was: do not judge people because you don’t know what you don’t know.
 His was: everyone is judging everyone and it is very naive to pretend that it is not happening.
 I know that he is right, but still, I dream of living in the world where people will be accepted and not judged by others.

 You may ask – what my childhoods trauma has to do with me as professional.
 The answer is – everything.
 Only at age of 36 I realised how much my life has been affected by incident at the beginning of my life.
 It shaped the way how I see the world, it shaped the way how I react on people and situations, it shaped how I build relationships with people and it made me so sensitive and vulnerable.
-All that I use in my daily work as a tester or as a trainer.
+Today all that I use in my work as a agile trainer.

 To be vulnerable and to live in society sometimes seams as mission impossible.
 I am protecting myself by wearing my scars on the inside and cool mask on the outside.
 I am not ready to share my story from the stage or in even in a classroom, I am so thankful that others are braver then me: